Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 The `search` field contains the output of updating the user's view of the tree to match `FullTreeHead.tree_head.size` followed by either a fixed-version or greatest-version search for the requested label, depending on whether `version` was provided in `SearchRequest` or not.
+If searching for the greatest version of the label, this version is provided in `SearchResponse.version`; otherwise, the field is empty.

 The `inclusion` field contains a proof of inclusion for all of the log tree leaves where either a search proof was provided in